brettz9/BADIPagesCreatedLinks/README.md

 #### Caching (`no_cache`, `cache_existing`, `cache_nonexisting`, `cache_existing_timeout`, `cache_nonexisting_timeout`)

-Configuration exists to allow caching.
 Caching is on by default and should remain on, but if needed for development testing, you may disable as follows:

 ```php
 $wgBADIConfig['no_cache'] = true;
 ```

+However, please note that this currently does not perform any requests, but merely adds an `"existing"` class to the link as though the targeted site exists.
+No checking is performed.

 Also for debugging only, you may wish to set either of this settings to `false`:
 ```php